 Serves as the foundation course for the Medical Assistant and Medical Receptionist and Medical Insurance Specialist programs.
 This course presents the administrative and office skills needed for understanding the significance of membership in a service profession.
-Topics included are personal qualifications, employability skills, ethical/legal responsibilities, receptionist duties, scheduling appointments, telephone techniques, filing, maintaining patient records, billing and collecting fees, bookkeeping, and computer applications.
+Topics included are personal qualifications, employability skills, ethical/legal responsibilities, receptionist duties, scheduling appointments, telephone techniques, filling, maintaining patient records, billing and collecting fees, bookkeeping, and computer applications.

-Prerequisites: Score of 43 or above on ASSET Reading Test or 84 or above on COMPASS Test or satisfactory completion of ENG 081.
+Prerequisites: A score of 43/84 or above on the ASSET/ COMPASS Reading test or satisfactory completion of ENG 081.